 Unplanned attempts to recover lost data can be very expensive.
 Demanding a quick recovery is even more expensive.
 Planning ahead saves this headache for a business owner.
 Having a plan in hand will have the business prepared in case of a data loss.

-This means that the business owner or owners won’t be running around trying to hire expensive professionals to try to recover data in order to get back up and operating.
+This means that the business owners won’t be forced to hire expensive professionals due to urgency.

 No Business Is Invulnerable